ax5ui/ax5ui-kernel/src/ax5ui-mask/README.md

 ### Install with npm
 If you do not use bower, it also can be installed by using npm as an alternative.
-In npm, so pile on the package manager for the front end, you need to solve the problem of plug-in dependencies.
+In case of npm, which is the package manager for the front end, you need to solve the problem of plug-in dependencies.

 ```sh
 npm install jquery